 It’s an accessible way to learn about the creation of key programs such as health care, paid maternity leave, and the Charter of Rights and Freedoms.
 Readers will also learn the history behind the underfunding and dismantling of other initiatives such as the Court Challenges Program, Status of Women, and the Kyoto Accord.

 This is an innovative and original resource that provides an opportunity to remember our achievements (and where we need to keep working) on a daily basis while still being a functional — and beautifully illustrated — way to stay organized (and aware!).
+The calendar — 40 pages packed with interesting historical facts and accessible story lines for each key date — will be available this fall for $25 (plus shipping and GST) from the CCPA.
 Pick up one for yourself and another for a friend: it’s guaranteed to change the way you look at our history and the debates and decisions that continue to shape it.